-January 16 (The Pioneer): The Marketing Association of XLRI, popularly known as MAXI, is all set to organise its annual MAXI fair on January 17.
-Started in 1979, the fair is a unique and innovative approach to conduct market research in a fun format.
+January 15 (The Pioneer): The Marketing Association of XLRI, popularly known as MAXI, is set to organise its annual MAXI Fair on January 15.
+Started in 1979, the MAXI Fair is a unique and innovative approach to conduct market research in a fun format.

-Officials of MAXI informed that this year, Hindustan Unilever (HUL) and Tata Main Hospital (TMH) are taking part in the fair.
-While HUL wants to understand consumer behaviour and preferences in its face care category, TMH wants to determine the factors which drive or inhibit the people from visiting their hospital.
+Officials of MAXI informed that this year, several companies are taking part in the MAXI Fair.
+While some wants to understand consumer behavior and preferences their categories others plan to understand the tastes of the consumers.

-It may be mentioned that Brooke Bond tasted success to the tune of Rs 100 crore with the idea of newly packaged tea.
-Pepsi in 2006, decided to give a new design to its packaging.
+It may be mentioned that Brooke Bond tasted success to the tune of `100 crore with the idea of newly packaged tea.
+Pepsi in 2006 decided to give a new design to its packaging.
 ITC decided to venture into the biscuit market.
 These are some of the few success stories of brands which were once just ideas of XLRI students.